grinntec/cloud-resume-challenge/04 host-the-website/azure/powershell script/README.md

-# Azure Static Website Deployment Script
+# Azure Static Website Deployment PowerShell Script

 This script is used to deploy a static website to Azure using PowerShell.